-The same team were involved in a second project wholly devoted to children's participation in the flood recovery: "Children, Flood and Urban Resilience: Understanding children and young people's experience and agency in the flood recovery process".
+The first one was "Children, Flood and Urban Resilience: Understanding children and young people's experience and agency in the flood recovery process" (2009 - 2011).

 Participatory research was undertaken to identify key issues in children and young people's experiences and agency in relation to resilience to flooding and the flood recovery process, and assess the policy implications of children's perspectives.
 Working closely with local and national stakeholders and some partner schools, this included storyboard workshops and interviews with affected children and young people about their experiences of the floods and the recovery process that followed.
 The final report summarizes some key findings from the children's point of view, for example: their many descriptions of the flood and its impact; their most significant losses (tangible and intangible, objects and relationships, etc.) and their experiences of disruption.
 A number of general conclusions were made, including the fact that disasters can highlight - and sometimes intensify - pre-existing vulnerabilities, and that children's level of resilience is often influenced by the coping abilities (or lack of coping abilities) of those around them.
 Similarly, the report states that professionals must be aware that children and young people often define their own vulnerabilities differently than adults might.
-This project has generated several outputs to both disseminate their results and generate policy-impact, such as the drafting of Flood Manifestos, Top Tips for Insurers, and presenting their conclusions in the Houses of Parliament.